 A Microsoft SQL Server database server hosts the database that stores Microsoft Dynamics AX transaction data.
 The database server also hosts the model store, which is the database that stores application elements.
 These application elements include customizations.

-Beginning with Microsoft Dynamics AX 2012 R2, the model store and the business data are stored in separate databases.
-In other versions of Microsoft Dynamics AX 2012, the model store and business data are stored in a single database.
+In Microsoft Dynamics AX 2012 R3 and AX 2012 R2, the model store and the business data are stored in separate databases.
+In earlier versions of AX 2012, the model store and business data are stored in a single database.